 When you start your own small business, marketing your services and products can be a bit daunting.
-And before you get frustrated waiting for orders to come in, you should know one thing: Good marketing takes time.
+But before you get frustrated waiting for orders to come in, you should know one thing: good marketing takes time.

 It’s as simple as that.
 And it doesn’t just apply to creating and placing your marketing campaigns.
 It means that marketing takes time to deliver results.
 There’s no magic wand – strategy aside, marketing is all about patience and consistency.

-So let’s find out why and what that means for your small business marketing.
-(Now this might be a bit of a long read, but bear with me.)
+So, let’s find out why and what that means for your small business marketing.

 A scenario we all know

-To explain to you why good marketing takes time, let’s imagine the following scenario:
+To explain why good marketing takes time, let’s imagine the following scenario:

-You’re at a local networking event and make a new contact.
-There’s small talk, you’re asking about his business and tell him about yours in turn.
+You’re at a local networking event (on- or offline!) and make a new contact.
+There’s small talk, you ask about his business and tell him about yours in turn.

 Before you move on, you exchange business cards.
 And you make sure to connect on LinkedIn after the event.